antoine-gmnz/test-waalaxy/README.md

 My objective here is to create a reusable and scalable backend.
 Based on this a lot of things has been implemented (data validation, BaseAction model etc...) it was not required for the scope of the test itself.

+I also updated some dependencies since some of them showed minor security issues.

 ## Database

 I used Mongodb to make this exercice easier, since it does not need any relational concepts.